Abdullah-TU/Graham-Defensive-Investor-Analyzer/README.md

 3. Make your changes and commit them with descriptive messages.
 Avoid combining unrelated changes into a single commit.
 4. Open a pull request describing what you changed and why.
 Include screenshots or logs if appropriate.

-## License

-This project is provided for educational purposes and does not include a formal license from the original author.
-Use it at your own discretion and verify any investment advice independently.

 ## Graham Criteria Explained